Park Ye-eun (footballer)

-Park Ye-eun (박예은; born 17 October 1996) is a South Korean footballer who plays as a midfielder for Brighton & Hove Albion in the Women's Super League.
+Park Ye-eun (박예은; born 17 October 1996) is a South Korean footballer who plays as a midfielder for the WK League team Incheon Hyundai Steel Red Angels and the South Korea national team.

 Career

 Park started her career with South Korean side Gyeongju Korea Hydro & Nuclear Power WFC.
 In 2022, she signed for Brighton & Hove Albion in England.
+On 14 September 2023, Park signed for Scottish Women's Premier League side Heart of Midlothian.
+She transferred to Incheon Hyundai Steel Red Angels in the WK League ahead of the 2024 season.